HybriD3-database/MatD3/Readme.md

    pip install -r requirements.txt
    ```

-* Define you environment in .env in the root directory of the project
+* Define your environment in .env in the root directory of the project

   ```
   cp env.example .env